 For those seeking a quiet route away from the crowds, Lemosho is often a far better choice than Rongai.
 However, the Lemosho route combines with the Machame route and later the Umbwe route drastically increasing the number of trekkers.

 The starting point of the route is quite far and often partially inaccessible during heavy rains.
-Thus, the Lemosho route is not recommended in November and April as heavy rains are more frequent during this period.
+Thus, the Lemosho route is not recommended in November and April as heavy rains are more frequent during this period on this side of Mt.
+Kilimanjaro.

 The Machame route is our most popular and successful route leading to Uhuru Peak.
 The route can be hiked in 6 or 7 days.
 By hiking the route in 7 days, the additional acclimatization day will significantly increase your chances of reaching the summit.